Main Library (Columbus, Ohio): Renovations

 The latest renovation had its groundbreaking on February 24, 2015.
 The branch closed for the project two months later, on April 13, 2015.
 The 1991 addition was the focus of the renovation, replacing the windowless east facade with two stories of windows overlooking Topiary Park.
 80 percent of the branch's collection was moved to storage, while the rest was relocated to other branches.
 The renovations were scheduled to be complete by summer 2016, in time for the library to host the World Congress of the International Federation of Library Associations and Institutions.

 The 2015 renovation did not increase square footage, though it redesigned the library's space to reduce staff and shelf space and increase multimedia space; it reduced the Main Library's capacity from approximately 1 million volumes down to 300,000.
-The 1991 addition was constructed before the internet was popular, and before smartphones existed; thus the 1991 building was more-so built to house books.
+The 1991 addition was constructed before the internet was popular, and before smartphones existed; thus, the 1991 building was built to house books.
 The renovation replaced the 1991 building's stone walls and heavily tinted windows with large glass curtain walls, giving views of the nearby Topiary Park, Cristo Rey Columbus High School, and Grant Medical Center.
 Doorways were enlarged, and the library's cafe and gift shop were relocated to the 1991 building.
 Most shelves were reduced to below average adult height, allowing a less obstructed view of the interior.
 Additionally, park space replaced a parking lot at the building's east side, bringing Topiary Park directly up to the library building.
 Additionally, a concrete plaza was broken up on the building's west side, restoring the size of the library's lawn.